 Problem: you have a local HTTPS site (for example using Create-React-App) and want to access it locally using

 https://<domain name>:3000.
 How do you do it?
 Here is my solution that probably the simplest way of accessing domains using self-signed certificates.
-You can find the source code in the repo bahmutov/cypress-local-https.

 Local self-signed certificate